joshdelg/cs240lx-25spr/README.md

   - can do all sorts of speed hacks by specializing using runtime information.  compiling data structures to code.  etc.

-Always do a custom pcb:
+Always do: Custom pcb:
   - parthiv historically comes in to do a week of custom pcb labs so can make your own cool boards.

-Always build a bunch of tools using memory faults and single-stepping.
+Always do: Build a bunch of tools using memory faults and single-stepping.
   - Eraser race detector
   - Purify memory checker
   - Advanced interleave checker.
   - instruction level profiler measuring cycles, cache misses, etc.

+Always do: Speed:
+  - make low level operations (exceptions, fork/wait, pipe ping pong) 10-100x faster than laptop.  i think this is feasible but haven't done, so am interested.
+  - overclocking the pi and seeing how fast can push it.
+  - push the NRF using interrupts and concurrent tx, rx to see how close can get to the hw limit.

+  - make a digital analyzer (printk for electricity) where you get the error rate down to a small number of nanoseconds

 If we have more kernel hackers some subset of:
   - network bootloader